Low Cost Ideas to Treat Your Kids

 For those of you that don’t have a drive-in close to your home.
 Make your own drive-in at your house.
 Borrow a projector and put a sheet up in the backyard and have your own mini drive-in.
 And if you can’t borrow a projector you can always just make some comfy spots in the floor of your living room and watch some movies.

 Some of you that may have been camping before are probably thinking I am crazy on this one.
 But camping can be inexpensive.
 It doesn’t require fancy tents and all kinds of equipment that stores try to push on you.
 It can be as simple as getting some blankets and sleeping under the stars in your backyard.

 If you have camping equipment already then this one is a no-brainer.
 Just pack up the equipment, go find an inexpensive campground, and set up camp.
 Most campgrounds have a lake or some trails for activities.
 Sitting around a campfire and telling spooky or goofy stories is a great way to finish the day.

 If you don’t have your own camping equipment you can always ask around with family and friends.
 Borrow some camping equipment and make a go with it.
 Your friends and family may even want to go with you and that will just add to the enjoyment.

-In a previous post I talked about taking your kids fishing.
-If you can find a good pond, creek, or lake nearby there should be plenty of opportunity to treat your kids to a day of fishing.
+In a previous post, I talked about taking your kids fishing.
+If you can find a good pond, creek, or lake nearby there should be plenty of opportunities to treat your kids to a day of fishing.

 To keep costs down I recommend digging your own worms for bait.
 This can be a fun activity in itself as kids love digging and getting dirty.
 You also don’t need a tackle box full of fishing tackle.
 Just some hooks, bobbers, sinkers, and some poles at the bare minimum.

 There are so many other ideas you can use to treat your kids for a day out of the house without blowing your budget.
 What other ideas do you have to treat your kids?
-Leave a comment on the Facebook page and let me know.
+Leave a comment below or on our Facebook page and let me know.